 Repeat the Folds

 Turn the dough over so that the seam is on the bottom, and tuck the layered sides underneath so the entire exposed surface of the dough is smooth.
-Place the dough in a pan that's been sprayed with cooking spray or coated with oil, and use your hands to flatten the dough a little towards the edges of the pan.
-The dough does not need to fill the entire bottom of the pan because it will expand to fill the pan as it rises.
+Place the dough in greased pans (either sprayed with cooking spray or coated with oil).
+Use your hands to flatten the dough a little toward the edges of the pan.
+The dough does not need to fill the entire bottom of the pan because it will expand as it rises.

 The Second Rise

 The dough should rise for 45 minutes to an hour and a half, or until it is doubled in size.
 A good indication that it has risen enough is if the dough is a little past the top of the pan.

 Set the Oven

 Preheat your oven about 20 minutes before the bread will finish its rise.
 The temperature depends on the type of bread you are making; consult a bread cookbook to find the most similar type of bread to your recipe.
 Typically, doughs that are made with whole grains or large amounts of rich ingredients like butter or eggs will bake at 350 or 375 F, while leaner doughs will bake at a higher temperature, 400 to 425 F.

 Slash the Loaves

 With a very sharp paring knife or a razor (or a lame, a special bread baking tool), quickly slash the dough lengthwise down the middle of the loaf, about 1/4 inch thick.
 This will help the bread expand as it bakes, and will also give your bread a professional look.